This page contains code examples demonstrating programming techniques for the Torque meta-assembler.

 Padding

-This macro expands to n
+This macro expands to n null bytes, using recursion.

-%PAD:n ?[n 0 >] { #0000_0000 PAD:[n 1 -] } ; PAD:16
+%PAD:n ?[n 0 >] { #00000000 PAD:[n 1 -] }; PAD:16

 Alignment